-The Clerk’s office will be closed on Friday, March 29th, in observance of the Good Friday holiday.
-Staff can assist with a filing restraining order from 7am-10am at the Edgecomb Courthouse.
+The Clerk’s Office will be closed on Tuesday, December 24th & Wednesday, December 25th in observance of the Christmas holiday.
+Staff will be available to assist you with filing for a restraining order from 7am until 10am at the Edgecomb Courthouse located at 800 E. Twiggs St. Tampa.

 x alert